Sveta Lucija – St. Lucy’s Day in Croatia

-Saint Lucy was a Christian martyr who lived in Syracuse, Italy at the turn of the 3rd and 4th centuries.
+Saint Lucy was a Christian martyr who lived in Syracuse, Italy, at the turn of the 3rd century.
 Her tomb was found in 1894 in the catacombs of San Giovanni in Syracuse.
 The tomb inscription and a fresco in the crypt of S. Marziano testify that people worshiped her.

 There are two legends about Saint Lucy.
 According to the first legend, Saint Lucy was a child from a respectable and wealthy family.
 When she was a child, she vowed to be a virgin.
 After her father died when she was 5, her mother wanted to arrange a marriage for her in Syracuse.

-When Lucy and her mother came back to Syracuse, Lucy canceled the arranged marriage.
-Her mother supported her to establish an institution for the sick and poor where Lucy and her friends collected food.
+When Lucy and her mother returned to Syracuse, Lucy canceled the arranged marriage.
+Her mother supported her in establishing an institution for the sick and poor where Lucy and her friends collected food.
 To have free hands to carry the food, she put a wreath of candles on her head to see the path as she passed.

 According to another legend, Lucy took out her eyes and sent them to her fiancé in a bowl.
 After this, Saint Mary (Sveta Marija) gave her the most beautiful eyes one can imagine.

-Lucy died in 305 after Bishop Eutychius gave her Holy Communion (sveta pričest).
+Lucy died in 305 after Bishop Eutychius gave her Holy Communion, called sveta pričest in Croatian.

 Saint Lucy is often illustrated holding two eyes on a platter.
-She often holds a flashlight, torch, sword, dagger, or has a neck injury.
+She often holds a flashlight, torch, sword, or dagger or has a neck injury.